gmrms/nipsr/README.md

 ### Nipsr

-- **Relay** - Websocket server that handles the communication with clients
+- **Relay** - Websocket server that handles the communication with Nostr clients
 - **Processor** - Consumes the events from the relay and handles database persistence
+- **Management** - Manages users data like NIP-05 identifiers and relay access
 - **Payload** - Contains the data model and the serialization/deserialization logic

 ### Additional technologies